-- A note/or phone call must be received by the attendance office prior to a student leaving.
-The note must be signed by a parent or legal guardian, with the student's name, time of early dismissal, and a phone number where the parent can be reached for confirmation. - Students must sign out through the attendance office before leaving the building.
-Failure to sign out will result in disciplinary action and early dismissal may be made unexcused. - In case of emergency, a parent must come into the building and sign a student out of school through the attendance office. - A student gone one period or less on an early dismissal will not be counted absent on the daily attendance record. - Students gone two or three periods will be counted a half day absent.
-Students gone more than three periods will be counted a full day absent. - Alternate procedures may apply for days preceding major holidays, breaks, or special event days.
+- A parent/guardian can report a student's early dismissal or return to school through School Messenger.
+See instructions in the Reporting an Absence section. - Students must sign out through the attendance office before leaving the building.
+Failure to sign out will result in disciplinary action and early dismissal may be made unexcused. - Phone calls or notes from a parent to excuse a student AFTER they have left the building will not be accepted. - In case of emergency, a parent must come into the building and sign a student out of school through the attendance office. - Any amount of time missed during the school day will be documented and will be tracked in accordance with State truancy regulations.
+Please review the "Truancy" section of this handbook. - Alternate procedures may apply for days preceding major holidays, breaks, or special event days.
 No early dismissal notes or calls will be accepted on these days.
 All notes for early dismissals must be submitted one school day prior to this day or parent must come in and sign student out.